BenMorel/weakmap-polyfill/README.md

 This is the trade-off this library offers: a 100% compatible implementation, but:

 - slower
-- whose values are not removed as soon as the object key is destroyed, but when you use the `WeakMap` again
+- whose values are not removed as soon as the object key is destroyed, but when you use the `WeakMap` again; note that this affects when object destructors are called as well

 Here is how it works: